yash-dani11/movie-list-app/README.md

 ## Installing Dependencies
+Please ensure that Node.js is installed on your system.

 This project uses Parcel as a module bundler.
 The only other dependencies used are react and react-dom.